interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 ### Negative tests -
 In the future, this test suite will be expanded to instruct mock_uss to replace the private/public keys with an invalid key pair by calling the appropriate endpoint.
 This will set the keypair to be `mock_priv.pem`/`mock_pub.der`.
 Using this keypair will lead to invalid signatures on mock_uss's interactions, and the `mock_pub.der` will not pass SCVP validation.
 The USS-under-test should respond with 403 to all requests from mock_uss.
-The Uss Qualifier tests will require this to happen and only pass if the correct behavior is demonstrated.
+The uss_qualifier tests will require this to happen and only pass if the correct behavior is demonstrated.
 The message signing section of the report would show `403` in interactions with mock_uss.